Bob Mike

-Robert Melvin "Bob" Mike (October 29, 1918 - June 29, 1981) was an American and Canadian football player who played at the tackle position on both offense and defense.
-He played college football for Florida A&M and UCLA and professional football for the San Francisco 49ers of the National Football League and the Calgary Stampeders of the Canadian Football League (CFL).
+Robert Melvin Mike (October 29, 1918 - June 29, 1981) was an American football player who played at the tackle position on both offense and defense.
+He played college football for Florida A&M and UCLA and professional football for the San Francisco 49ers of the All-America Football Conference (AAFC) and the Calgary Stampeders of the Western Interprovincial Football Union (WIFU).

 Mike was just the second African-American to make the roster of the 49ers and was one of only 12 black players in the AAFC during its final season, 1949.

-Early years
+Early life

 Mike was born in 1920 in Edison, Georgia.
 He attended Steubenville High School in Steubenville, Ohio.

 Military and college football

 Mike played college football for the Florida A&M Rattlers and the UCLA Bruins in 1946 and 1947.
 He also served in the United States Army Air Forces.
 While serving in the military, he was stationed at the Tuskegee Army Air Field and played for the Tuskegee football team.
 During his time at UCLA, the California Eagle described him as "probably the best-known Negro athlete in the Southland."
 He was teammates at UCLA with Jackie Robinson.
 Robinson went on to break the color barrier in Major League Baseball.
 Mike became one of the first African Americans to play in the All-America Football Conference.

 He left UCLA in 1948 despite having collegiate eligibility remaining.